VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart3Chapter01.md

 ## Text and Font
 It is necessary for any GUI system to provide the support for font and charset.
 However, different GUI has its different way to implement the multi-font and multi-charset.
-For example, `QT/Embedded` uses `UNICODE,` which is a popular solution for most general operating systems.
+For example, `QT/Embedded` uses `UNICODE`, which is a popular solution for most general operating systems.
 However, it is not acceptable for some embedded systems as the conversion between `UNICODE` and other charsets will increase the size of GUI system.